 Dr Farsalinos was shocked.
 He assumed that if this e-liquid contained DA, and the manufacturers were unaware of this, then others would have the same issue.
 He went to the vaping community and crowdsourced funding for a large test of popular e-liquid brands which he purchased anonymously.
 Again, what came back shocked him - the vast majority (74%) of the sweet flavored liquids he tested came back with DA/AP, and 47.3% of DA and 41.5% of AP-containing samples exposed consumers to levels higher than the safety limits..
 Rather than publish the names of these companies, he wrote to them directly telling them the issue and urging them to remove DA/AP from their future stocks.

 Clearly, with some companies at least, this has not happened.

 This is the $64k question.
 Those cases in which diacetyl was seen directly to cause broncholitis obliterans were cases in which workers were exposed to an actual vapor from heated flavorings.
 Despite the name, vaping itself is actually not, in the main, the inhalation of a vapor, but of an aerosol.
 In an aerosol, the particles from the gaseous phase have condensed into larger droplets.
 It’s unclear whether these droplets are capable of depositing DA/AP deep within the lung.

-However, there is a vapor component to the output of e-cigarettes, and this likely varies according to the composition of e-liquid.
+However, there is a vapor component to the output of e-cigarettes, and this likely varies according to the composition of vape juice.
 For example, greater water content in e-liquid may result in a greater vapor component, and it’s possible a greater vapor component would lead to DA/AP being delivered deep into the lung tissue.
 The fact is we simply do not know at this stage what the dynamics are.